Peyton-Cysewski/reading-notes-401/reading-01.md

 ## Debugging for Absolute Beginners
 - The first step is to ask the right questions.
 It helps to identify a specific behavior of the function before you begin the debugging process.
-- Often you will have underlying assupmtions about the code.
+- Often you will have underlying assumptions about the code.
 It is beneficial to examine those so that you don't overlook anything.
-- Try stepping through the code to find exactly where the breakpoiont is at.
+- Try stepping through the code to find exactly where the breakpoint is at.
 - The best approach is always to find the problem region of code, then carefully step through it to find the exact issue that is causing the error.

 ## Try/Catch